robjohncolson/ApstatUnit1/README.md

 Analyzes and renames PDF files to follow a consistent naming pattern.

 ### 2. replace_pdf_files_array.py
-Updates the `pdfFiles` array in your HTML with standardized file paths.
+Updates the `pdfFiles` array in your index.html with standardized file paths.

+### 3. update_all_units_data.py
+Updates the PDF paths in js/allUnitsData.js for multi-unit applications.

 ## Usage Process